 The tasks performed by a platform engineer can vary depending on their company's needs, but they often include:

 Platform engineers design and implement the infrastructure that an application will run on.
-They select the appropriate hardware and software components, configure the networking and storage resources and create security policies.
+They select the appropriate hardware and software components, configure the networking and storage resources, and create security policies.

 They also consider factors like reliability and disaster recovery when designing the infrastructure to ensure that the infrastructure is scalable and can handle the expected load.

 Once the infrastructure is in place, the Platform Engineer must monitor its performance to check whether the application is running smoothly.
-They use various tools and techniques to monitor the infrastructure, such as log analysis, performance metrics, and alerts.
-If any issues are detected, the Platform Engineer investigates and resolves them as quickly as possible to minimize the impact on the application's performance.
+They use various tools and techniques to monitor the infrastructure, such as:

-Platform Engineers automate the testing, deployment and configuration management processes to focus on more strategic tasks like infrastructure design and monitoring.
+Platform Engineers automate the testing, deployment, and configuration management processes to focus on more strategic tasks like infrastructure design and monitoring.
 This helps to reduce errors and improve efficiency — automation makes tasks faster and more consistent than human operators.

 Consider the process of deploying a new software application to a production environment.
 In a manual deployment process, a platform engineer would need to manually configure servers, install software components, and test the application.

-But, an automated deployment process can perform all tasks automatically, using tools such as configuration management software, continuous integration and deployment (CI/CD) pipelines, and container orchestration platforms.
+However, an automated deployment process can perform all tasks automatically, using tools such as configuration management software, continuous integration and deployment (CI/CD) pipelines, and container orchestration platforms.
 This automation not only saves time and reduces errors, but it also enables platform engineers to deploy new software applications more frequently.

-Platform engineers maintain the underlying infrastructure including hardware, software and storage resources to ensure the infrastructure’s reliability, scalability and security.
+Platform engineers maintain the underlying infrastructure including hardware, software, and storage resources to ensure the infrastructure’s reliability, scalability, and security.

 As new vulnerabilities are discovered, the engineers keep the infrastructure up-to-date with the latest patches and security updates to mitigate potential risks.
 They also test the updates before deploying them to ensure that they don’t impact the application's performance negatively.